-Working under the direction of Rose Barr, vice president of lands and regional affairs, the department is responsible for land use permitting, ANCSA conveyances, and access issues on NANA lands, including operation of the Trespass Program and approval of guests, media, and travelers.
+Working under the direction of Rosie Barr, vice president of Lands and Regional Affairs, the department is responsible for land use permitting, ANCSA conveyances, and access issues on NANA lands, including operation of the Trespass Program and approval of guests, media, and travelers.

 Four NANA Board of Directors Land Committees, formed under Article 8 of the NANA bylaws, are charged with land management authority, and are staffed by the Lands and Regional Affairs Department.
 Each member is drawn from the NANA Board of Directors.
 These committees are:

 - Buckland and Deering Committee